Fairfield Domestic Violence Attorney

 - behavior like harassing, stalking, hitting someone, disturbing their peace, destroying someone’s personal property.

 Note that the abuse does not have to be physical to be considered domestic violence.
 Abuse can be verbal, emotional, or even psychological.

-If you have legal questions or concerns about your domestic violence case, whether you are looking for a defense attorney or someone to help you petition for a restraining order, the Law Office of Tim A. Pori can help you.
+If you have legal questions or concerns about your domestic violence case, whether you are looking for a Fairfield domestic violence attorney or someone to help you petition for a restraining order, the Law Office of Tim A. Pori can help you.
 We represent both the wrongfully accused and those who have been victim to domestic violence.
 With 24 years of practical experience and a strong reputation in the San Francisco Bay Area legal community, the Law Office of Tim A. Pori is well-equipped to handle even your most complex legal matters.

 If you’ve been accused of domestic violence, you could face a range of penalties upon conviction.
 Most convictions will order: